Jacky Rosen: 2018

 Rosen was elected to the U.S. Senate on November 6, 2018, defeating one-term Republican senator Dean Heller to become the junior senator from Nevada.
-Her candidacy, announced on July 5, 2017, was endorsed by former President Barack Obama and former vice president Joe Biden.
+Her candidacy, announced on July 5, 2017, was endorsed by former President Barack Obama and former Vice President Joe Biden.
 During the campaign, Rosen emphasized her support for the Affordable Care Act (Obamacare) and criticized Heller's vote to repeal it in 2017.
 At the time, Rosen voted in the U.S. House against Republicans' attempts to repeal Obamacare.

-Rosen defeated Heller, 50.4%–45.4%.
+Rosen defeated Heller, 50.4% to 45.4%.
 Heller carried 15 of Nevada's 17 county-level jurisdictions, but Rosen carried the state's two largest, Clark (home to Las Vegas) and Washoe (home to Reno).
 She won Clark County by over 92,000 votes, almost double her statewide margin of more than 48,900 votes.

 Rosen was one of only two non-incumbent Democrats, alongside Kyrsten Sinema of Arizona, to win election to the Senate in 2018.
 She is also the 37th freshman member of the U.S. House to win a Senate seat and the first woman to do so.

+2024

+Rosen was reelected in 2024, defeating Republican nominee Sam Brown, a retired U.S. Army captain, 48% to 46%.

 Tenure

 Rosen was on Capitol Hill for the 2021 United States Electoral College vote count when supporters of President Donald Trump stormed the U.S. Capitol.
 At the time, she was in the Russell Senate Office Building before being evacuated to a secure, undisclosed location.
 She tweeted during the attack, calling the event "reprehensible" and writing, "It's time for us as a nation to come together and denounce hate and violence."

+In November 2025, Rosen became one of eight Democrats who voted to end the federal government shutdown.